DIRECTOR PATHWAYS PROGRAM 2019

 ADVANCING THE CAREER PATHS OF REGIONALLY-BASED SCREEN DIRECTORS

-Director Pathways Program is a professional development program, delivered in partnership with the Australian Directors Guild (ADG) with the support of Create NSW, that provides bespoke career development opportunities to two emerging and early-career directors living in regional NSW.
+Screenworks Director Pathways Program is a professional development program, delivered in partnership with the Australian Directors Guild (ADG) and with the support of Create NSW.
+The program provides bespoke career development opportunities to two emerging and early-career directors living in regional NSW.

-The program is designed to increase the participating directors’ skills and industry experience by supporting a tailor-made career development plan and providing relevant screen industry introductions, that will ultimately assist the participating directors build viable and successful careers.
-Screenworks will invest $3,500 toward implementing each of the selected participants’ career plans.
+It is designed to increase the participating directors’ skills and industry experience by supporting a tailor-made career plan and providing relevant screen industry introductions, that will ultimately assist the participating directors to build viable and successful careers.
+Screenworks will invest $3,500 in implementing each of the selected participants’ career plans.

-The program is open to directors of all genres, including (but not limited to) TV drama directors, documentary directors and children’s television directors.
-This program would best suit early-career directors who are genuinely committed to building their skills as a professional director and need the support and opportunities to further their career.
-Through this program, participants will enhance their directing skills in order to contribute to the growth of the screen industry in Regional NSW.
+The program is open to directors of all genres, including (but not limited to) TV drama, documentary and children’s television.
+This program would best suit early-career directors who are genuinely committed to building their skills as a professional director and need support and opportunities to further their career.
+Through this program, as participants enhance their directing skills they contribute to the growth of the screen industry in regional NSW.

 Two directors will undertake the following program:

-As part of the application process, applicants are required to submit a draft career development plan where proposed activities are to the value of $3,500 (excluding GST).
-Career development plans may be made up of any combination of the following (or other opportunities):
+As part of the application process, applicants are required to submit a draft career plan with proposed activities to the value of $3,500 (excluding GST).
+Career plans may be made up of any combination of the following (or other relevant career enhancement opportunities):